-He reaches the top weight or height allowed for his seat with a harness.
-(These limits are listed on the seat and also included in the instruction booklet).
+- They reach the top weight or height allowed for his seat with a harness.
+(These limits are listed on the seat and in the instruction manual.)

-The tops of his ears have reached the top of the seat.
+- The tops of their ears have reached the top of the seat.

 Types of Booster Seats:

-Most booster seats are not secured to the vehicle seat with the seat belt or lower anchor and tether but simply rest on the vehicle seat and are held in place once the seat belt is fastened over a child.
-However, some models of booster seats can be secured to the vehicle seat and kept in place using the lower anchors or top tether.
-(Currently, only a few vehicle manufacturers offer built-in booster seats.)
+Most booster seats are not secured to the vehicle seat with the seat belt or lower anchors and tether but simply rest on the vehicle seat and are held in place once the seat belt is fastened over a child.
+However, some models of booster seats can be secured to the vehicle seat and kept in place by using the lower anchors and tether along with lap and shoulder belts.
+(Currently, only a few vehicle manufacturers offer integrated booster seats.)

 Installation Tips for Booster Seats:

-Booster seats must be used with a lap and shoulder belt.
+Booster seats must be used with lap and shoulder belts.
 When using a booster seat, make sure:

-If your booster seat has lower anchors or top-tether attachments, check its booklet for installation instructions.
+- If your booster seat has lower anchors or tether attachments, check its manual for installation instructions.

 Common Questions about Booster Seats: